 Encryption Key Per Installation

 Secret Server generates a unique encryption key during installation.
-This key is encrypted and kept in the encryption.config file.
+This key is encrypted and kept in the encryption.config file or managed by an HSM.
 The combination of this file and your Secret Server database allows you to reconstitute your system at any point.
 So back up your encryption.config file and your database!
 In fact, you may as well back up your Secret Server application folder and the database for easy moving or restoring of the application.
-Use the encryption key when encrypting/decrypting data from the database using the AES algorithm.

 Login Password Protection